 For portfolio tips and specific guidelines, please see the Admissions page at www.rmcad.edu.

-Portfolio Review for Transfer Credit Guidelines (Transfer Students Only)
+Portfolio Review for Transfer Credit Guidelines (Transfer Students Only) (This section updated April 6, 2021)

 The admissions portfolio may double as the transfer credit portfolio for students seeking transfer credit in Foundations and BFA major-specific coursework.